mendix/docs/content/developerportal/general/mendixprofile.md

 ### 2.1 General

-In this section, you can change your following details:
+In this section, you can change the following details about you:

 * Full name
 * Email